KHAAdotPK/Chat-Bot-Skip-gram/README.md

 Cosine Similarity = 0.258928, Cosine Distance = 0.741072
 ```

+Read this article for [in-depth analysis on Skip-Gram word embeddings, focusing on training dynamics, loss function behavior, and the impact of cosine similarity for optimal parameter tuning](https://github.com/KHAAdotPK/Skip-gram.git).

 ### License
 This project is governed by a license, the details of which can be located in the accompanying file named 'LICENSE.'
 Please refer to this file for comprehensive information.